-If the second query is similar to first query in a query-pair, the pair is labeled $\rightarrow 1$ and if not, then labeled $\rightarrow 0$ .
+If the second query is similar to first query in a query-pair, the pair is labeled -> 1 and if not, then labeled -> 0.
 Following transformed files are written at wrtDir

-- Sentence pair transformed train tsv file for query similarity task - Sentence pair transformed dev tsv file for query similarity task - Sentence pair transformed test tsv file for query similarity task
+- Sentence pair transformed train tsv file for query similarity task - Sentence pair transformed dev tsv file for query similarity task - Sentence pair transformed test tsv file for query similarity task train_frac (defaults to 0.8): Fraction of data to consider for training.
+Remaining will be divided into dev and test.

-For using this transform function, set transform\func: snli\entailment\to\tsv in transform file.
+For using this transform function, set transform_func: snli_entailment_to_tsv in transform file.